Anybody who knows me even in the slightest knows that I’m just a tad partial to the music of Philip Glass.

 After the performance I went to a small reception for the opportunity to meet Phil.
 I’d spoken with him twice before — once in an autograph line and once during a post-performance Q&A — but I’d never actually met him, and I couldn’t pass up this opportunity, even if it meant buying a $100 ticket to this reception.

-Not wanting to contribute to the mob who I could only imagine would be an annoyance to the man, I stayed on the fringe, thinking I’d wait until things got quieter.
-While I waited, I chatted with one of the people who was involved with Phil’s tour, a handler, an assistant, a musician — I’m not sure).
-We talked about other performances, and he was surprised that I’d seen so many, and I told him this was my 20th performance.
-He was a lot more impressed by that than I expected him to be — is it really all that crazed?
+Not wanting to contribute to the mob who I could only imagine would be an annoyance to the great man, I stayed on the fringe, thinking I’d wait until things got quieter.
+While I waited, I chatted with one of the people who was involved with Phil’s tour, (a handler, an assistant, a musician — I’m not sure).
+We talked about other performances, and he was surprised that I’d seen so many when I told him this was my 20th performance.
+He was a lot more impressed by that than I expected him to be: is it really all that crazed?

 Seeing my situation, the fellow I’d been talking with took my arm, parted the crowd, brought me to Phil, interrupted the other people, and said “Phil, this is Kathleen.
 This is the 20th time she’s seen one of your performances.”

 Phil took my hand, shook it, and said: “I just want to go home.
 It’s nice to meet you, but I’m tired and I just want to go home.”
 Then he left the reception.